How Often Should You Reapply Mineral Zinc Oxide Sunscreen?

 The 'wear and tear' on your zinc oxide sunscreen by intense UV ray bombardment, and the migration of product on your skin is why we recommend adding some help for your sunscreen such as using a sun hat, standing in the shade, or remaining indoors for many of those daylight hours.

-I have great dermatologist-approved hats and sun umbrellas on my Sun Protection Products page.
+I have great dermatologist-approved hats, sunscreens and even a small UV sensing keychain on my Sun Protection Products page to help you sun protect your skin.

 So, when sunscreen is used alone for protection of all-day sun exposure, I tell my patients they need to follow the “rules” and reapply even a physical sunscreen with mineral zinc protection every two hours.
 One easy way is to monitor this is to time reapplication with a rest period such as lunch.
 Sunscreens also always need to be reapplied after sweating, rubbing, or swimming too.